jpritikin/coach/content/docs/me/psychoactive/_index.md

 ## My experience

-Psychedelics are substances that reveal and amplify your inner experience.
+Psychedelics are substances that reveal and amplify your inner experience.[^nichols2023]

 <table>
 <tr>